s-AVE/AdventureWorksCompany/README.md

 transactions) suggests a recurring seasonal pattern toward year-end.
 If this repeats annually, management should proactively prepare by:
-- Running end-of-year promotions specifically for the Bikes category to counteract the seasonal slowdown
+- Running end-of-year promotions specifically for the Bikes category to counteract the seasonal slowdown.
-- Shifting marketing focus to Accessories and Clothing during low-season months to maintain revenue stability
+- Shifting marketing focus to Accessories and Clothing during low-season months to maintain revenue stability.

 ---

 ### 7) Expand into Higher Income Segments
-With 86.9% of customers coming from Average and Low Income brackets, Adventure Works has significant headroom to grow its presence among High and Very High Income segments (currently only 13.1%) — who carry higher revenue-per-transaction potential.
+With 86.9% of customers coming from Average and Low Income brackets, Adventure Works has significant headroom to grow its presence among High and Very High Income segments (currently only 13.1%) who carry higher revenue-per-transaction potential.

-> [!IMPORTANT]
 **Action:**
 - Strengthen the premium product lineup (high-end Bikes and Clothing)
 - Develop more aspirational marketing communication targeting